joakim/bismark/readme.md

 > The asterisk `*` and backslash `\` are fine symbols indeed.

-Even line breaks can be escaped to get soft line breaks.
+Even line breaks can be escaped.

 	This line has a hard line break \
 	that is not rendered.